What VICE Gaming's Been Playing: August 2016

 And so, for two weeks, I decided to flip the script.
 I should have played more No Man’s Sky, since it’s the game of the moment.
 But I didn’t.
 I accepted that it’s not the game I wanted it to be and moved on.
 I should have checked out the next big game on Steam, PlayStation Network, or whatever, and kept pace with the games coming out during my absence.
 But, again, I didn’t.

-What I did do was play a shitload of The Witcher 3, diving into the game’s wonderful expansion packs.
-What I did do was explore every single side quest I could find in Deus Ex: Mankind Divided, my favorite part of the game.
+What I did do was play a shit load of The Witcher 3, diving into the game’s wonderful expansion packs.
+What I did do was explore every single side quest I could find in Deus Ex: Mankind Divided, my favourite part of the game.
 What I did do was enjoy games in the same way I did as a teenager.

 It was lovely—to a point.
 The difference between 16-year-old Patrick and 31-year-old Patrick is that sitting on the couch exclusively for two weeks, with no genuine reason to move, isn’t as satisfying these days.
 I love to run, play golf, watch TV, read a book—my palette isn’t what it used to be, in a good way.
 I found two weeks of video games exhausting, to the point that I was taking my child and dog for a walk simply to give myself an excuse for a gaming break.